AbdullahAXR/Competition-tracker/readme.md

 - [ ] Managers

     - Competition Manager
-        - [ ] fix bug where you cant write two competitions that share the same name
+        - [ ] fix bug where you cant write two competitions that share the same name.
+Right now, I made it so that the manager will ignore a duplicate competition (a competition with the same name as another competition).

     - Competition builder
-        - [ ] I dont think the code is very readable.
+        - [ ] I don't think the code is very readable.
+Tell me your opinion.

+        - [ ] find a better way to store the style.
+The current way is too dirty.
+Suggestions:
+                - Pass the cell style object to the competition builder
+                -

     - Competition parser 100% complete

-- [ ] Viewers: 0% complet
+- [ ] Viewers: 0% complete

 # Project Summary